 Zadar region enjoys a Mediterranean climate with hot, dry summers (June to August) with almost no rain and mild autumns and winters from (November to March).
 With temperatures ranging from 25°C to 35°C (77°F to 95°F), summers are ideal for enjoying the beach and the sea.
 Spring (April and May) and autumn (September and October) are ideal for all who like to spend time outdoors and the temperature rarely rises above 28°C (82°F).

-Zadar is a city that caters to a wide range of interests, and you are bound to leave it with unforgettable memories.
+Zadar is a city for a wide range of interests, and you are bound to leave it with unforgettable memories.
 Whether you're soaking up the sun on one of many beaches, exploring ancient history, or dancing the night away, Zadar has it all.
 Enjoy your visit!